andeplane/dailystories/README.md

 To develop or contribute to DailyStories, you'll need:

-- Node.js 18 or higher
 - An OpenAI API key with access to:
-  - GPT-4 for story generation
+  - gpt-4o-mini for story generation
   - DALL-E 3 for image generation
-- A Mixpanel account (optional, for analytics)

 ### Environment Setup